Allegedly Defective Guardrails Poised to Become Largest Safety Recall in U.S. History?

 How Widespread is the Problem?

 In short, this is an issue with potentially nation-wide consequences.
 Any state where modified versions of the ET-Plus were installed presents a potential risk to motorists.
 ABC News has opined that if these end terminals are indeed found to be defective and unsafe, the resultant recall may be the largest in the history of the United States.
 While motorists are limited in the types of direct action they can take, they can certainly reach out to their elected representatives and express their concern over highway safety.
-However, if you have already suffered an injury due to a potentially defective guardrail that “throat locked” and speared your vehicle, you should speak with an experienced personal injury and product liability attorney.
+However, if you have already suffered an injury due to a potentially defective guardrail that “throat locked” and speared your vehicle, you should speak with an experienced Philadelphia limb loss and amputation attorney.
 At The Reiff Law Firm we have fought for injured Pennsylvanians and New Jerseyans for more than 34 years.
 To schedule your free and confidential consultation, call (215) 709-6940 or contact us online.

 - Q13 Fox News investigates: Whistle-blower warns of dangerous highway guardrails here

 - Nevada Department of Transportation Removes trinity ET-Plus Guardrail from Approved Products list